 1 When calculating this limit, the maximum number of shares into which the bonds may be converted, given their initial conversion ratio, if fixed, or the minimum conversion ratio, if variable, will be taken into account, without prejudice to any adjustments that may affect the conversion ratio after the securities have been issued.
 The sum of warrant premiums and exercise prices agreed in accordance with this delegated power will be taken into account.
-Finally, should the terms and conditions of these instruments establish the possibility of the payment of coupons through newly issued shares, the limit available under this authority will be calculated taking into account in addition the maximum number of shares that could be issued until they mature to make the payment of the aforementioned coupon, using the guoted price of the Company's share at the time of issue.
+Finally, should the terms and conditions of these instruments establish the possibility of the payment of coupons through newly issued shares, the limit available under this authority will be calculated taking into account in addition the maximum number of shares that could be issued until they mature to make the payment of the aforementioned coupon, using the quoted price of the Company's share at the time of issue.

-- this authorisation of the Board of Directors also includes, for example: - the power to fully or partially exclude the preferred subscription rights of shareholders.
+• this authorisation of the Board of Directors also includes, for example:

+• the power to fully or partially exclude the preferred subscription rights of shareholders, in which case the aggregate amount, added to any capital increases with exclusion of pre-emptive subscription rights carried out under the delegations of resolution seven adopted by the 26 April 2024 General Shareholders' Meeting, shall not exceed a maximum face value of ten per cent (10%) of the existing share capital on the date this resolution was adopted by the 26 April 2024 General Shareholders' Meeting, shall not exceed a maximum face value of ten per cent (10%) of the existing share capital on the date this resolution was adopted by the 26 April 2024 General Shareholders' Meeting (i.e. a face value of EUR 17,661,884.37).
 Should the Board of Directors decide to exclude the shareholders' pre-emption rights in respect of any particular convertible debentures or bonds, warrants or other similar securities under this authorisation, it must issue a report, at the time of approval of the issue and in accordance with applicable laws and regulations, stating the specific reasons of corporate interest that justify this measure.
 Furthermore, when so required by the applicable regulations, it shall also be subject of a corresponding report by an independent expert.
-The report or reports will be made available to shareholders at the first General Shareholders' Meeting held after the issue resolution 2; - the power to increase share capital by the amount necessary to satisfy conversion request or requests to exercise the right to subscribe for shares 3.
-This authority also includes the authorization to: (i) issue and put into circulation, on one or several occasions, the number of shares required to carry out the conversion into shares or satisfy the right to subscribe for shares; (ii) the power to cancel any part of the capital increase that was not required for the conversion into shares or exercise of the right to subscribe for shares; - the power to determine and specify the basis and procedures of conversion or exercise of the rights to subscribe for shares attached to the securities to be issued; and - the power relating to carrying out the procedures and actions that are necessary to list the securities.
+The report or reports, as applicable, will be made available to shareholders at the first General Shareholders' Meeting held after the issue resolution;

+• the power to increase share capital by the amount necessary to satisfy conversion request or requests to exercise the right to subscribe for shares 2.
+This authority also includes the authorization to: (i) issue and put into circulation, on one or several occasions, the number of shares required to carry out the conversion into shares or satisfy the right to subscribe for shares; (ii) the power to cancel any part of the capital increase that was not required for the conversion into shares or exercise of the right to subscribe for shares;

+• the power to determine and specify the basis and procedures of conversion or exercise of the rights to subscribe for shares attached to the securities to be issued; and

+• the power relating to carrying out the procedures and actions that are necessary to list the securities.